UPPMAX/HPC-python/docs/interactive.rst

 - Running interactively a compute node involves either:

-   - **developing** python code and running it and fix the upcoming bugs
+   - **developing** python code and running it and test and fix the upcoming bugs.
    - using a GUI, like Jupyter, and working interactively with data, and possibly plotting graphs.

       - **Jupyter-notebook/lab** are available on both UPPMAX and HPC2N.

 - You allocate a compute node in the SLURM system, using the same options as for batch jobs.
 - The way it works differs, however, between UPPMAX and HPC2N.